-Meanwhile, the electric models cost around $800 – $1,500, and these are suitable for homeowners who want to save on operating expenses.
+Electric models are suitable for homeowners who want to save on operating expenses.
 It is efficient enough to provide the daily needs for hot water.

 There are tankless water heaters that are operated using both natural gas and propane.
-The price of this type falls around $1,000 to $2,000 depending on brand and design.
 A solar-powered tankless water heater is the most expensive one.
-It costs around $5,000 or more.

 The price of the unit also varies depending on the brand or manufacturer, and the features included in the design.

 The installation cost is another factor to consider when summing up the cost of tankless water heaters for home or office use.

 It is important to note that installation should be done properly by a professional technician to ensure efficiency.
 Also, most warranties become void if installation is not professionally done.

 Furthermore, it may cost more to install gas–operated units because it requires a safe ventilation system.
 Good thing the federal state acknowledges the use of renewable energy systems by giving a 30% tax credit.

 For electric tankless water heaters, the annual operating costs range from $75 to $500 depending on the unit and the number of users.
 Other factors also affect the energy consumption of the unit, such as the age of the unit, size, temperature setting, and volume of water used daily.